 and then, as an alternative to the wonderful dried beans we have the frozen ones that also save us a night of soaking!

 A complete and nutritious single dish and, in this version, strictly vegetarian.

 From my house I pass in every way: beautiful and freshly made hot, heated from the day before (if anything leftover ...) and also cold, with lots of olive oil and freshly ground pepper.

-Like many other preparations of this type, I use broken pasta; in practice all the remains found on the bottom of a box of pasta, as well as the clippings - dried - when I prepare fresh pasta or ravioli.
+Like many other preparations of this type, I use broken pasta; basically all the remains that are found on the bottom of a box of pasta, as well as the cuttings - dried - of when I prepare fresh pasta or ravioli.